 The information shared is limited to the child's name, address and date of birth.
 However, where a parent or guardian provides their consent, other information relevant to the provision of youth support services will be shared.
 This right is transferred to the child/pupil once they reach the age 16.

-Data is securely transferred to the youth support service via Anycomms or a password protected email.
+Data is securely transferred to the youth support service via AnyComms, is stored in a secure unit and held until the child reaches the age of 25.